Peruvian University of Applied Sciences: History

 In 2006, the faculties of health, humanities and hotel administration.
 In 2009, the faculty of arts and music were founded.

 In 2011, the faculty of design was created and the first year of classes at the San Isidro campus was inaugurated.
 The following year the faculty of education was created and the first academic year of undergraduate at the Villa campus was inaugurated; and in 2015, the San Miguel campus is inaugurated and the psychology faculty is created.

 Campuses

 The Universidad Peruana de Ciencias Aplicadas has a main campus in Santiago de Surco, Lima, Peru.
 It is known as el Campus Monterrico, which has a size of 3 hectares.
 Another campus was built in San Isidro, Lima, Peru.
 This campus is known as the "San Isidro campus".
 In 2013, the Villa campus (in the district of Chorrillos) was purchased.
 In 2015, the San Miguel campus was purchased, which is located in the district of San Miguel in Lima, Peru.
 The Villa campus has several sectors dedicated to sports.

 Previously, UPC had its postgraduate school in the Independencia district, but due to licensing by SUNEDU and for an incident that occurred in February 2017, it had to close.

-Professional careers

-Currently the Peruvian University of Applied Sciences has 46 professional careers.
+Faculties

-These careers are within 13 faculties:
+There are 13 faculties in the university: